alex-418/rest-endpoints/README.md

 ## Overview of Features ##

-* Quick and Painless endpoints for custom post types
+* Painless REST API endpoint activation for custom post types that were registered by another plugin or theme.
-* Lists all of your registered custom post types
+* Lists your registered custom post types.
-* Test the endpoints url's
+* Test the activated endpoint quickly and easily.

-## Frequently Asked Questions ##

-### Why do I need this plugin? ###

-If you installed a plugin or theme that registered a custom content type for you without enabling it's REST API endpoint, then this plugin is for you!

-### Why wouldn't I just enable REST API support on the other plugin/theme? ###

-Modifying a plugin or theme you did not write can be time consuming, and can lead to issues such as losing the ability to update the plugin.

 ## Screenshots ##